-3D Printed Makeup Special Effects and Props in the Movies
+How Rick Baker used 3D Printing in Movies for Makeup Special Effects and Props

 “A lot of people that started out with me or who have worked with me over the years, have also gotten into 3d printing.
 They all said good things about Raise3D and I thought this looks like the printer for me, so I bought one.
 So right away, right out the box, I started printing things and I pretty much didn’t shut it off…